Skip to main content

 recordings:readAccess recordings

-analysis:writeRequest call analysis
+analysis:writeRequest session analysis

 webhooks:manageManage webhook endpoints